ayushjhaveri/MixedBirdSoundsDataset/README.md

 Three chunks of the dataset, can be downloaded and combined to form the complete dataset of 13,160 recordings.

 ### labels.csv
-Contains the class labels for each file htat can be used for classifcation.
+Contains the class labels for each file that can be used for classifcation.

 ### Bird Species.txt
 The label to species mapping.